jcraane/personal-blog-hugo/content/post/2022-09-22-standalone-kmm-images.md

 - Use an online tool to convert SVG files to vector drawables.
 - Use a command line tool to convert SVG files to vector drawables.

 kmm-images automates this process.
-All SVG images present in the images folder manager by kmm-images are converted to vector drawables.
+All SVG images present in the images folder managed by kmm-images are converted to vector drawables.
 After the conversion the images are placed in the drawable resource folder. kmm-images uses the Android Vector Drawable tool to do the conversion.

 ### PNG/JPG conversion

-To create multiple version for different densities of a PNG or JPG you can:
+To create multiple versions for different densities of a PNG or JPG you can:

 - Ask the designer to supply the image in multiple densities.
 - Export the image in multiple densities from the design tool of choice.